HaxeFlixel/flixel-docs/documentation/01_community/08-code-style.html.md

 }
 ```

-In the core of HaxeFlixel, there are a lot of method parameters written in capitalized letters (not preferred in Haxe),
-this is mostly legacy from the AS3 Flixel's code style and hard to change them all.
-However, newly written functions should follow the lowerCamelCases style.
+In the core of HaxeFlixel, there are a lot of method parameters are capitalized (not preferred in Haxe).
+This is mostly legacy from the AS3 Flixel's code style and hard to change them all.
+However, newly written functions should follow the lowerCamelCase style.
 Also, we encourge contributors to convert them when fixing bugs/updating existing codes.

 ## Colon Spacing